ArchitectAK/RxKotlin-RxJava2-Android-Samples/README.md

 * `Filter` -> Emit only those items from an Observable that pass a predicate test
 * `Skip` -> Suppress the first n items emitted by an Observable
 * `Sacn` -> Apply a function to each item emitted by an Observable, sequentially, and emit each successive value
+* `Replay` -> Ensure that all observers see the same sequence of emitted items, even if they subscribe after the Observable has begun emitting items

 ## TODO